killthebuddh4/gadfly-go/README.md

 # The big idea

 An _[autopoietic](https://en.wikipedia.org/wiki/Autopoiesis)_ system is a s that is capable of producing and maintaining itself.
-Our first goal is to bootstrap autopoietic computer programs.
+Our first primary goal is to bootstrap autopoietic computer programs.
 Our second goal is to bootstrap autopoietic _copilot programs_ (or "copilot" for brevity's sake).
 We define a copilot as a long-running program capable of satisfying requests to solve